Exclusive: Spotify, Warner hope to clinch royalty deal by September - sources

 Basic features of Spotify are free and supported by advertising while paying subscribers enjoy unlimited listening and other premium features.

-It faces mounting competition from far bigger internet players such as Apple (AAPL.O) and Amazon (AMZN.O), which can afford to subsidize their push into music by drawing on money they make in other businesses.
+It faces mounting competition from far bigger internet players such as Apple and Amazon, which can afford to subsidise their push into music by drawing on money they make in other businesses.

 The streaming firm, which was recently valued at $13 billion, is pushing for a 50-50 revenue split but Warner Music is demanding it retains at least 52 percent of the royalties, in line with the other labels, according to the sources.